 We recommend waiting 3 to 5 business days after you pass your exam to apply for your license.
 This is almost always enough time for the submission processes to be completed.
 If 5 days have passed and you are still unable to apply for your license, please contact our support team.

 Alabama requires applicants to submit a proof of citizenship document and get a fingerprint background check with your license application.
 You can schedule an appointment to get fingerprinted through Gemalto.
+Applicants must submit an application within 30 days after completing their Fingerprinting check.
+The fingerprint results will remain in Alabama system only for 30 days after applicant has completed their fingerprint check.
+If the application reaches the DOI after those 30 days, the applicant will have to get fingerprinted again and repay the required fee.

 Three to five days after receiving your Certificate of Completion for the pre-licensing course and state exam, submit your application through NIPR.